-We’ve reached the point where the internet doesn’t work properly unless we give up our privacy.
-Everything from your Twitter account to your cell phone wants your personal information, your GPS location, and more.
+Unfortunately, we have reached a point where the internet doesn’t work correctly unless we sacrifice some of our privacy.
+Everything from Twitter to cell phones wants access to our personal information, GPS location, and more.

-To most of us, how companies store and use our information is largely a mystery.
-It gets stolen on a regular basis, and yet we willingly give it up because the alternative is being locked out of useful cloud services and social networks.
+To most of us, how companies store and use our information is mostly a mystery.
+There are constant stories about stolen consumer information, yet we still, willingly, give out ours because the alternative is cloud services and social networks locking us out.

-If internet privacy is already an illusion in the present day, what will things be like in the future?
+If internet privacy has already eroded so much in the present day, what will things be like in the future?

 The Internet of Things could put your whole life online

-The answer really depends on how the internet evolves in the future.
-One trend that’s expected to change the landscape is the increase in non-computer-like devices using the internet to connect to each other and to cloud services.
+The answer depends on how the internet evolves in the future.
+One trend that’s expected to change the landscape is the increase in non-computer devices using the internet to connect to cloud services.

 The Internet of Things (IoT) is expected to bring everything from washing machines to medical implants online.
-One advantage of these smart objects is that we’ll be able to control them remotely – you can probably already set your DVR to record a show from your phone.
-Soon you’ll be able to control everything in your house the same way.
+One advantage of these smart objects is that we’ll be able to control them remotely.
+Soon, we’ll be able to control everything in our homes with an app.

-But smart objects like these rely on sending information about your activities to service providers.
-Once the majority of your devices are online, your whole life could be too.
+But smart objects like these rely on sending information about our activities to service providers.
+Once the majority of devices are online, our whole life will be too.

 Personal data collected by companies like Facebook and Google, as well as many others, has already led to the creation of massive and structured databases about customers’ habits.
-This ‘big data’ is already being used to influence how customers are targeted and how products are designed.
+This big data is already used to influence how companies target customers and the design of new products.

-The amount of data in the world is growing at an incredible pace – 90% of the world’s data has been created in the past two years.
-In 2012, 2.5 exabytes (2.5 billion GB) of data was generated every day according to IBM.
+The amount of data in the world is growing at an incredible pace—90% of the world’s data was created in the past two years.
+Currently, 2.5 exabytes (2.5 billion GB) of data is generated every day.